moazelgandy2/Weatherize/README.md

 # 🌦️ Weatherize

-Weatherize is a sleek weather forecasting application powered by JavaScript and styled with Tailwind CSS.
+Weatherize is a sleek and fully responsive weather forecasting application powered by JavaScript and styled with Tailwind CSS.
 It leverages the WeatherAPI to fetch accurate weather data based on the user's location.

 ## Key Features